10 Days in Colombia Itinerary

 On day 10 you can spend some of the day relaxing in the city before catching your flight back home.
 Colombia as a whole has so much to offer and can be tailored to each traveler’s needs.
 There really is something for everyone out there.

-Of course there are more cities and attractions to go to but this is to give you a good sense what you can take advantage of in the country’s three main cities.
-Hope you enjoy your trip!
+Of course there are more cities and attractions to go to but this is to give you a good sense what you can take advantage of in the country’s three main cities during a 10 day trip to Colombia.
+Hope you enjoy it!

 Head over to our Colombia itineraries and guides page to check out some more helpful posts, and feel free to comment below with any questions!